Try these top tips on how to save on water bills and avoid getting hosed by your water provider.

 Modern detergents are formulated to handle dirt and stains without requiring an additional pre-wash.

-It’s essential to always follow the instructions on the detergent packaging for the best results, but taking this one simple step can help you save on water usage with each load of laundry.
+It’s essential to always follow the instructions on the detergent packaging for the best results, but taking this one simple step can help you save on water with each load of laundry.

 💧 7.
 Take Shorter Showers